-10 oz Mexican chorizo sausage, removed from casing
+10 ounces Mexican chorizo sausage, removed from casing

 1 cup all-purpose flour